venom-chat-hackaton/web3-chat/README.md

 [DoraHacks BUIDL](https://dorahacks.io/buidl/5564)

- Web 3 Messenger offers unique features, such as
+### Features

-    Decentralization & Encryption: total privacy and control in your conversations, free from third-party meddling, no matter where you are.
+   1. Decentralization & Encryption: total privacy and control in your conversations, free from third-party meddling, no matter where you are.
-    Monetize Messaging: Set minimal fees for new connection messages and tap into new revenue opportunities.
+   2. Monetize Messaging: Set minimal fees for new connection messages and tap into new revenue opportunities.
-    Seamless Integration: Easily integrate Venom Chat's SDK into any dApp on Venom for smooth, borderless communication.
+   3. Seamless Integration: Easily integrate Venom Chat's SDK into any dApp on Venom for smooth, borderless communication.

 Embrace the revolution with Venom Chat – the passport to global messaging freedom, powered by your Venom Wallet.